zapta/legacy_stepper_motor_analyzer/README.md

 &nbsp;

 **GENERAL INFORMATION:** Each cycle of the stepper current pattern represent 4 full steps.
-The centers of those steps are at the points any of the coils is at its maximal or minimal current as shown in the diagram below.
+The centers of those steps are at on the four vertical dotted lines where the currents of the two coils are identical, in the same or in  opposite polarities.
+The transitions between the steps are on the 4 vertical solid lines where one of the coils is at zero current.
+This cycle of 4 full steps is sometimes referred to as a single 'electric rotation'.
+The analyzer computes the exact phase on this cycle using the standard trigonometric function atan2(current1, current2) which can also be calculated manually from the current readings in the Home page.

 ![](./www/quadrants_plot.png)